ntno/aws-exam-prep/cloud-formation.md

 # Cloud Formation
 **use this service to automatically provision resources**

+max 200 stacks
+more can be requested by contacting AWS

 ***

 Fn::GetAtt - returns the value of an attribute from a resource in the template